-You can now run Torque in a redundant or high availability mode.
-This means that there can be multiple instances of the server running and waiting to take over processing in the event that the currently running server fails.
+Torque can run in a redundant or high availability mode.
+This means that there can be multiple instances of the server running and waiting to take over processing in the event that the primary server fails.

 The high availability feature is available in the 2.3 and later versions of Torque.
-Torque 2.4 includes several enhancements to high availability (see Enabling High Availability).